 On October 18, the Federal Reserve Bank of St. Louis published a study on the skill level of immigrants.
 It finds that they tend to be either at the high end or the low end.

 On October 14, the Center for Global Development published a paper arguing that the best way the U.S. could help countries like Haiti that suffer from natural disasters would be to admit more of their people to work in the U.S.

-On July 26, the Senate Judiciary Committee held a hearing on immigration reform.
+On October 12, the House Judiciary Committee held a hearing on immigration and customs enforcement.